Why Businesses Want to Launch a Shop Inside Chat

 - No manual bot scripting is needed

-This makes the platform especially suitable for entrepreneurs, creators, and small businesses that want a professional store without hiring developers or building custom systems.
+This makes the platform especially suitable for entrepreneurs, creators, and small businesses that want a professional shop without hiring developers or building custom systems.
+It gives them a telegram shopping app experience while keeping management inside a simple CMS.

 From Setup to Launch: How Fast It Works in Practice

 The actual launch process inside Botami is intentionally streamlined.
-After connecting the bot token and configuring your catalog, the store becomes operational immediately as a native mini app.
+After connecting the bot token and configuring your catalog, the shop becomes operational immediately as a native mini app.
+For a telegram shop bot, this means the path from setup to live selling stays short and predictable.